 The precision and recall of both the apatite and mica fission track deep neural networks is compared to the areal track densities in scatter plots shown in Figure 4.
 The upper limit of 10^7 tracks/cm2 was defined as the upper limit for fission track identification using optical microscopy (Wagner, 1978).
-The lower limit of 10^5 tracks/cm2 was chosen arbitrarily based on the fact that apatite fission track samples in most studies have track densities within the range of 10^5 to 10^7 tracks/cm2.
-For track densities lower than the arbitrarily set limit of 10^5 tracks/cm2, it is still possible to apply fission track analysis but it is more time-consuming with respect to sample scanning and image acquisition (i.e. finding a statistical adequate number of countable tracks in large surface areas and/or high number of individual apatite grains).
+The lower limit of 10^4 tracks/cm2 was chosen arbitrarily based on the fact that apatite fission track samples in most studies have track densities within the range of 10^5 to 10^7 tracks/cm2.
+For track densities between 10^3 and 10^5 tracks/cm2, it is still possible to apply fission track analysis but it is more time-consuming with respect to sample scanning and image acquisition (i.e. finding a statistical adequate number of countable tracks in large surface areas and/or high number of individual apatite grains).
+However, apatite with very low track densities of 10^3 to 10^4 tracks/cm2 extracted from low uranium lithologies were successfully analyzed (Ansberque et al., 2021), but were not part of your testing dataset.